dotnet/csharplang/proposals/first-class-span-types.md

 | ReadOnlySpan to ReadOnlySpan | `static ReadOnlySpan<T>.CastUp<TDerived>(ReadOnlySpan<TDerived>)` |
 | string to ReadOnlySpan | `static ReadOnlySpan<char> MemoryExtensions.AsSpan(string)` |

+Note that `MemoryExtensions.AsSpan` is used instead of the equivalent implicit operator defined on `string`.
+This means the codegen is different between LangVersions (the implicit operator is used in C# 12; the static method `AsSpan` is used in C# 13).
+On the other hand, the conversion can be emitted on .NET Framework (the `AsSpan` method exists there whereas the `string` operator does not).

 #### Better conversion from expression
 [betterness-rule]: #better-conversion-from-expression